 All calculation speeds here are after the values have been initialized.
 Setting the date range to ‘within the last’ will cause delayed calculations for all calculation types.

 Calculations are either instant or delayed.
-Instant calculations are evaluated immediately and updated values are included in the outgoing event batch.
+Instant calculations are evaluated immediately and updated values are included in the very same outgoing event batch.

 Delayed calculations are evaluated with a small delay (usually a few minutes) and updated values are included in the next outgoing event batch and to outputs connected to a special feed input named “Calculated Attributes”.
 As delayed values are computed, they will be sent downstream to any output connected to this input.
 This input will appear once you have activated a calculated attribute.
-When a new connection is made to this input the downstream system is synced by sending updated CA values for users who have not been seen since their delayed CAs were calculated.
+When a new connection is made to this input, CA values for users who have not been seen since their delayed CAs were calculated will be sent.

 You can control which downstream system receives these updates by connecting platforms to receive the delayed calculation updates.
 You can also filter out calculated attributes you do not wish to forward using the platform filters page.

 Calculated attributes can be setup to calculate over defined date range.
 This allows you to limit calculations to a more relevant business window such as “unique list of product purchased in the last 30 days” or “total bookings made over the last year”.